System-Theoretic Analysis of Dynamic Generalized Nash Equilibria -- Turnpikes and Dissipativity: Introduction

 A fundamental step towards safe deployment of controllers is the characterization of their closed-loop properties.
 Yet, the behavior of finite-horizon trajectories resulting from GNEs remains poorly understood, even in the open-loop case.
-Previous works have applied dissipativity techniques to analyze the feedback mapping~\cite{hall2024stability} and drawn connections to dynamic variational inequalities~\cite{benenati2024linear}.
-Despite this progress finite-horizon, GNE trajectories lack the rich system-theoretic characterizations developed for optimal control problems over the past decades, cf.~\cite{Willems71a,Wilde72a,Trelat15a} and many others.
+Previous works have applied dissipativity techniques to analyze the feedback mapping~\cite{hall2025stability} and drawn connections to dynamic variational inequalities~\cite{benenati2025linear}.
+Despite this progress, finite-horizon GNE trajectories lack the rich system-theoretic characterizations developed for optimal control problems over the past decades, cf.~\cite{Willems71a,Anderson87a,Trelat15a} and many others.

-In classic optimal control, necessary first-order conditions are given by the maximum principle~\cite{Boltyanskii60a} while dynamic programming provides necessary and sufficient conditions~\cite{Bellman54a}.
-Moreover, the turnpike phenomenon is a similarity property of parametric optimal control problems with respect to varying initial conditions and horizon lengths.
-In essence, the phenomenon implies that for different initial conditions and horizon lengths the optimal trajectories approach the neighborhood of an optimal operating point (entry arc), remaining there (turnpike arc) and then diverge from it towards the end of the horizon (leaving arc).
-First observations date back to~\cite{Ramsey28} and~\cite{vonNeumann38}, while the name turnpike was coined by~\cite{Dorfman58}.
+In this context, the turnpike phenomenon arises as a property of solutions to an optimal control problem (OCP) solved for different initial conditions and varying horizon lengths.
+The phenomenon is characterized by the solutions clustering near one common steady state which is referred to as the \text{turnpike}, see Figure~\ref{fig:Turnpike_Schematic}.
+It is a similarity property of parametric OCPs and thus is a crucial element in the closed-loop analysis of OCPs applied in a receding-horizon fashion, i.e., in model predictive control (MPC).
+First observations date back to~\cite{Ramsey28} and~\cite{vonNeumann38}, while the notion \textit{turnpike} was coined by~\cite{Dorfman58}.
 We refer to~\cite{Mckenzie76} and~\cite{faulwasser2022turnpike} for classic and modern literature overviews.
-A recent key development is the analysis of the links of the turnpike phenomenon with dissipativity properties~\cite{gruene2016relation,epfl:faulwasser15h}, which is in turn linked to the dissipativity route to infinite-horizon optimal control which originated with~\cite{Willems71a}, see ~\cite{tudo:faulwasser21a} for recent nonlinear extensions.
-For results on turnpike analysis exploiting the structures of the maximum principle we refer to~\cite{Trelat15a}.
-In applications such as energy management, the turnpike effect or end-of-horizon effects lead, for instance, to myopic discharging of batteries~\cite{hall2022receding,vincent2020influence}.
+A recent key development is the uncovering of the close connection between the turnpike phenomenon and dissipativity properties~\cite{gruene2016relation,epfl:faulwasser15h}, which is in turn linked to the dissipativity route to infinite-horizon optimal control which originated with~\cite{Willems71a}, see ~\cite{tudo:faulwasser21a} for recent nonlinear extensions.
+The link between turnpike and dissipativity enabled major breakthroughs in the closed-loop stability analysis of nonlinear and economic MPC, see, e.g., \cite{gruene2013economic}.
+In applications such as energy management, the turnpike effect or end-of-horizon effect leads, for instance, to myopic discharging of batteries~\cite{hall2022receding,vincent2020influence}.